AdguardTeam/AdguardKnowledgeBase/13.technical-support/04.Reporting-Tool/docs.en.md

 * Modified algorithms of adding ads.
 * Added filters/extensions from third-party developers.

 Advertisement creators don’t stay put, they’re constantly changing ways to implement ads.
 A website finds out that an add was removed and inserts it back, bypassing protection.
 As a general rule, developers of such sites are testing new algorithms all the time on certain user groups, meanwhile all the rest receive ads where algorithms of the earlier versions were used (to which we’ve provided a solution).
-This complicates and impedes the search for new solutions, as we block older algorithms and don’t see new ones.
+We don't see new-algorithm ads and it makes searching for the reasons they appear really difficult.
+We'd really appreciate your help here – the more screenshots with examples of ads you'll send, the better.

 ## Report a website